beetbox/beets/docs/plugins/embedart.rst

   caveats about image resizing.
   Default: 0 (disabled).
 - **quality**: The quality level to use when encoding the image file when downscaling to ``maxwidth``.
+Can be a number from 1-100 or 0 to disable.
+  Higher numbers result in better image quality while lower numbers will result in smaller files.
+65-75 is a good starting point.
 The default behaviour depends on the method used to scale the images.
 ImageMagick tries to estimate the input image quality and uses 92 if it cannot be determined.
 Pillow defaults to 75.
   Default: 0 (disabled)
 - **remove_art_file**: Automatically remove the album art file for the album after it has been embedded.
 This option is best used alongside the